clarkdave/play-groovy/README.md

 Take a look at the samples/blog app, which is a Groovyified version of the Play 'yabe' app.

 ### Accessors/mutators ###
 Play has you set your model fields as public and then autogenerates get and set methods for them.
 In Groovy, you should not set a visibility modifier for your fields.
-The Groovy compiler will default these fields to private but create a get and set method for it, as Play does.
+The Groovy compiler will default these fields to private but create a get and set method for them, as Play does.

 So while in standard Play you'd do this: